apized/apized.github.io/documentation.md

 format `Bearer [token]` or alternatively via a cookie (particularly useful for web UIs).
 The cookie name is configurable with the `apized.cookie` application property and defaults to `token`.

 For more advanced use of permissions we also support the concept of inferred permissions.
-This referes to permissions the user is granted from the context he is in rather than having the permissions explicitly added to them.
+This refers to permissions the user is granted from the context he is in rather than having the permissions explicitly added to them.
 This is particularly useful when dealing with models that have ownership since it allows us to infer the permissions at runtime instead of adding a huge number of permissions to a user.